Flat Fee Landlord

 Northern Virginia is a uniquely complex rental market.
 A few things that separate it from most:

 County-level differences matter.
 Arlington County's General District Court operates differently from Fairfax County's.
 Prince William County has different procedures again.
+Loudoun County's rapid growth has created its own set of local ordinances around rental registration and inspection.
 A manager who handles all of NoVA needs genuine familiarity with each county — not a one-size approach.

 Tenant quality runs the spectrum.
-Northern Virginia's tenant pool ranges from entry-level federal workers in their first apartment to senior government officials paying $5,000/month in McLean.
+Northern Virginia's tenant pool ranges from entry-level federal workers in their first apartment to senior government officials and defense contractors paying $5,000/month in McLean or Great Falls.
 Screening standards need to be calibrated to this range — not applied uniformly across all price points.
+A manager who screens a $4,500/month McLean rental the same way they screen a $1,800/month Manassas townhouse doesn't understand the market.

 How to Verify Claims Before You Sign